Skip to content

 With its comprehensive foundation in drawing during students' first year, it will support development of your work across a wide range of applications encompassing traditional techniques and digital realisation.
 Cross media projects are encouraged and, in your final year, there is increasing emphasis on growing your knowledge of, and interaction with, professional contexts of illustration.
 You are taught by lecturers who, themselves, are also professional, published illustrators.

-For more information about teaching, learning and assessment on this course, please see the single honours course pages for Graphic Design and Illustration.
+For more information about teaching, learning and assessment on this course, please see the single honours course pages for Graphic Design BA (Hons) and Illustration BA (Hons).

 Programme specification

-For comprehensive details on the aims and intended learning outcomes of the course, and the means by which these are achieved through learning, teaching and assessment, please download the latest programme specification documents for Graphic Design and Illustration.
+For comprehensive details on the aims and intended learning outcomes of the course, and the means by which these are achieved through learning, teaching and assessment, please download the latest Graphic Design programme specification and Illustration programme specification documents.

 Careers